-- People may have inaccurate beliefs connected to the terms psychosis and schizophrenia. - Biased descriptions/representations in the media can lead to broad false or inaccurate assumptions ("You know one, you know them all"). - But: You are much more than your diagnosis!
+- The terms psychosis and schizophrenia may be associated with inaccurate beliefs in other people. - Biased descriptions/representations in the media can lead to broad false or inaccurate assumptions. ("You know one, you know all"). - But: You are much more than your diagnosis!